mcbuehler/petizio/README.md

 # petizio

+Petizio is the winning submission for the eGovernment vertical at the [Swiss Blockchain Hackathon 2019](https://hackathon.trustsquare.ch/portfolio/egovernment/).

 Petizio is a petition creating and voting app that allows users to vote pseudo-anonymously after veryfing themselves through government identification.
 Citizens can then create new petitions and vote through the app without the need of exposing their identity in a way that each vote gets count once.

 ## Problem Description